neelsoumya/dsSurvival/README.md

 # dsSurvival

 Survival functions for DataSHIELD.
-These are server side functions.
+These are server side functions for survival models and Cox models.

 This is a standalone bolt on package for survival analysis in DataSHIELD.

+DataSHIELD is a platform for federated analysis of private data.

 * The client side package is called dsSurvivalClient:

     * https://github.com/neelsoumya/dsSurvivalClient

-* Installation
+# Installation

     ```
    install.packages('devtools')